 CalCare IPA/LAMC IPA/Vantage Medical Group (Los Angeles metro market) are IPAs that serves over 200,000 members.
 They collaborate with Blue Shield of Califonia, Care1St, HealthNet, Humana, and Molina to manage the quality and efficiency of care for patients in the greater LA and San Diego metro markets.

-MDX Hawai’i is a leading payor network caring and managing global risk for over 30,000 Medicare Advantage members.
-A leader in the transformation from fee-for-service to risk-based agreements, MDX Hawai’i collaborates with Humana and UnitedHealthcare.
+MDX Hawai’i is a leading payor network caring and managing global risk for over 34,000 Medicare Advantage members.
+A leader in the transformation from fee-for-service to risk-based agreements, MDX Hawai’i collaborates with Humana and UnitedHealthcare Medicare Advantage Plans.

 FirstChoice Medical Group (Central Valley, CA) is a leading IPA caring for about 70,000 Medicare and Medicaid members in Fresno and Madera counties.
 Health plan collaborators include local, regional and national health plans, such as Anthem, Blue Shield of California, CalViva Health, Care1St, and Humana who are committed to innovating the delivery system with their physician organization partners.

 Central Ohio Primary Care Physicians Medical Group is the largest independent medical group in the country with over 300 providers treating forty percent of the local market’s patients.
 With over 25,000 Medicare Advantage patients, COPC is collaborating with the leading local and national health plans in central Ohio.

 Sequoia Health, a partnership with Golden Valley Health Centers, an FQHC, brings value-based care delivery model to the underserved Medi-Cal members in the San Joaquin Valley, CA.